sudouser2010/simple-cards/README.md

 ##Deploying

 To view this application as a website, clone the project, navigate to www and open up index.html.
 It does not need access to the web because everything is stored locally.

-##Future Advancements

-In upcoming phases, the user will be able to add multimedia such as images and sounds to flashcards.